You might have started to notice that we are seeing some exciting double figures in the weather forecasts lately.

 Reopening a pool can be a difficult task that needs to be done each year.

 Before you can open your pool, you need to make sure the temperatures are high enough!
-You generally want to have temperatures consistently around 60 degrees.
+You generally want to have temperatures consistently around 15 degrees Celsius/60 degrees Fahrenheit.

 How to Open up Your Swimming Pool